Distributive property

-One says that multiplication distributes over addition.
+Therefore, one would say that multiplication distributes over addition.

 This basic property of numbers is part of the definition of most algebraic structures that have two operations called addition and multiplication, such as complex numbers, polynomials, matrices, rings, and fields.
 It is also encountered in Boolean algebra and mathematical logic, where each of the logical and (denoted $\,\land\,$) and the logical or (denoted $\,\lor\,$) distributes over the other.